ExtremePro11299/CMD-networking-tool/README.md

 It allows you to save the results to a file that will be stored in the **SavedResults** folder, which is created on the first run.
 **cmd.exe** does support saving results to files as well.
+# Updates
+- It now tells you when the SavedResults folder gets creates
+- Fixed multiple features at a single input bug

 # Help
 ## Notes